humanitycodes/www/coursework/lessons/slides/rails-intro.md

 ### View file extensions

 And just like in Sinatra, it's in good ol' ERB.
 But there's one difference.
 This file actually has _two_ extensions.
 First, `html`, _then_ `erb`.
+That's basically saying, "We have some ERB that we're going to turn into HTML."
 Just note for now that this is important for some of Rails' magic.

 ---